Responding to Negativity (They Say, You Say)

 Determine in advance the risky areas, and show how you have taken explicit steps to either counter-act or manage the risk.

-Finally, it’s also important to differentiate between a client’s negativity and their possible confusion.
+It’s important to differentiate between a client’s negativity and their possible confusion.
 Often, an ‘objection’ from your client is simply a request for more information, not a condemnation of your idea.
 As you finalise your proposal to sell the idea, ask someone fresh to review your document to ensure you’ve covered everything, specifically …

 - Have you answered every possible question?
 Is there anything you might not have considered?